It’s not often we name check the people who run the Festival and more specifically the directors who give all their time

-Sally Maile although not a director, she’s the cog that keeps the wheels turning – starting off as a volunteer 18 years ago.
-With a background in secretarial/PA and nearly 30 years in the hospitality trade, twelve years ago she joined as a member of staff and now works alongside the Event Manager, managing all of the admin that keeps the events ticking over.
+Sally Maile - Event Coordinator/Office Manager the cog that keeps the wheels turning – starting off as a volunteer 22 years ago.
+With a background in secretarial/PA and nearly 30 years in the hospitality trade, 16 years ago she joined as a member of staff and now works alongside with the newly formed Events Team - coordinating to keep the events ticking over.

 And last, but by no means least, are the 100+ VOLUNTEERS that we have on site before, after and during the festival.
 They are there when the hard work really begins and stick with us through rain and shine, mud, heavy lifting and litter picking.
 Their jobs are certainly not always glamorous but their humour, welcoming smiles and good natures are commented on by exhibitors, visitors and everyone who attends the event.
 Without our willing band of merry men and women we simply would not exist, they are the glue that holds the whole event together and for that we are forever in their debt.